tnielsen99/Projects/README.md

 Each category has their own variety of projects and is accompanied with documentation.

-## Background
+## About Me

 Hello!

 My name is Timo and welcome to my Project Portfolio!
-A little bit about me.
+A little bit about me:

+I am currently a Data Science/Control Systems Engineer at McLaren Automotive in the powertrain testing department.

+I am result driven resilient self-starter, who is commercially focused and target driven, with a proven track record for delivering projects on time, with passion for interrogating problems through statistical visualisations by building Jupyter notebooks or Tableau Dashboards to guide the reader to the solution.

+Specialities include:
+ - Python
+ - Machine Learning
+    - KVM
+    -
+ - Amazon Web Services (S3, EC2, Aurora, Lambda & Redshift),
+ - SQL
+ - Hadoop
+ - Spark
+ - MATLAB

+I have a positive “can do” approach, with excellent communication and interpersonal skills.
+I am numeric, data analytical and have strong problem-solving capabilities.
+My goal is ultimately to become a successful leader in applying data analysis to deliver solutions for complex industrial problems.

 Now I focus on programming for whatever problems come my way, automating my life wherever I can and conducting analysis on topics that interest me!